mmuratarat/mmuratarat.github.io/_posts/2019-07-23-kmeans_from_scratch.md

 K-Means does not behave very well when the clusters have varying sizes, different densities, or non-spherical shapes.
 In that case, one can use Mixture models using EM algorithm.
 As a matter of fact, K-means is special variant of the EM algorithm with the assumption that the clusters are spherical.

 It is important to scale the input features before you run K-Means, or else the clusters may be very stretched, and K-Means will perform poorly.
 Scaling the features does not guarantee that all the clusters will be nice and spherical, but it generally improves things.

+k-Means clustering just cannot deal with missing values.
+Any observation even with one missing dimension must be specially handled.
+If there are only few observations with missing values then these observations can be excluded from clustering.
+However, this must have equivalent rule during scoring about how to deal with missing values.
+Since in practice one cannot just refuse to exclude missing observations from segmentation, often better practice is to impute missing observations.
+There are various methods available for missing value imputation but care must be taken to ensure that missing imputation doesn’t distort distance calculation implicit in k-Means algorithm.
+For example, replacing missing age with -1 or missing income with 999999 can be misleading!

 # DATA: Iris Flower Dataset